longturn/freeciv21/docs/General/Manuals/client-manual.rst

     and then press the :guilabel:`PgUp` key on your keyboard.
 To reset to defaults, you can click on the :guilabel:`Reset` button.
 Click :guilabel:`Save` and then :guilabel:`Close` when finished.

-.. _Shortcut Options dialog:
+.. _Shortcut Options Dialog:
 .. figure:: ../../_static/images/gui-elements/shortcut-options.png
   :scale: 65%
   :align: center
   :alt: Freeciv21 Shortcut Options dialog
   :figclass: align-center

-  Shortcut Options dialog
+  Shortcut Options Dialog

 Load Another Tileset